.png)

 “Yeah, it does, especially if you kissed her.
 Apparently, that’s all it took.”

-I opened my mouth to reply, but I couldn’t get a word out.
-Because I just realized where he had taken me, to a tiny community on our island.
+I opened my mouth to reply, but not a sound came out.
+Because I finally realized where he had taken me.
 And I was looking at a lavender front door.
-A cozy porch with twinkling lights and matching hammock chairs invited you to stay.
+A cozy porch with twinkling lights, a large porch swing, and matching hammock chairs invited you to stay.
 An eclectic little townhouse shouted her name.
 Luna.
 And my body went rigid.

 “He’ll never get down from that tree!
-Whatcha want to bet me?” a boy down below bellowed.
+Whatcha wanna bet me?” a boy down below bellowed.

 “It’s Reef, so I’m not taking that bet.
 I’m not losing my Gameboy to you again,” another boy called out, as if this was a foregone conclusion.